 Of all the items on this list of probiotic-packed foods, yogurt is probably the most familiar.
 It’s a popular breakfast food that has benefitted from an increased interest in probiotics.

-Lactobacillus acidophilus is a frequent ingredient in supplements, and often it’s packaged as a stand-alone supplement called “acidophilus”.
+There’s a lot of scientific evidence for the usefulness of probiotics for your digestive system.
+Lactobacillus acidophilus is a frequent ingredient in supplements, and often it’s packaged as a stand-alone supplement called “acidophilus.”

 Supplements can contain multiple probiotics, so if you ever want to cross-reference the scientifically proven benefits of an ingredient, use this helpful chart from the National Institutes of Health.

 Kimchee is a staple of Korean cuisine.
 It’s a fermented, spicy mixture of several different vegetables including cabbage.
-It’s cult favorite and, because it's fermented, it is full of helpful bacteria.
+It’s a cult favorite and, because it's fermented, it is full of helpful bacteria.

 Most of the bacteria that have been found in kimchee are in the Lactobacillus family, which has a long list of benefits for the digestive system.